Open-Systems-Pharmacology/docs/part-6/r-introduction.md

     #> SimulationResults:
     #>   Number of individuals: 1

-The advantage of storing the results in a object is the option to keep different resutls of the same simulation produced with different settings (e.g., model parameters).
+The advantage of storing the results in a object is the option to keep different results of the same simulation produced with different settings (e.g., model parameters).

 Simulated time-value pairs for a specific output from the `SimulationResults`-object can be accessed with the method `getOutputValues`.
 The user can provide either the path(s) of the output (which can be a molecule, a parameter, or an observer), or the object(s) of the type `Molecule`, `Parameter`, or `Quantity` (for observers) with the argument `quantitiesOrPaths`.
 If no output is specified, all outputs available in the simulation results are returned.